Gruhapravesam (1976 film): Plot

 Raju and Lakshmi live with Ravi, Raju's brother in the same house.
-They both sacrifice everything make Raju successful in his education and career going so far as to no have children even.
+They sacrifice everything to make Raju successful in his education and career going so far as to having no children.
 Ravi too loves and looks up to them.
 Ravi comes back after completing his education but with Uma introducing her as her lover.
 Though initially taken aback, seeing Uma is a good girl and a rich girl, they accede and all seems to go well until one day when they realise that Uma has bi-polar disorder and she swings between extremes.
 How they handle Uma without breaking up the family forms the rest of the story.